California Homeschool Laws

 - Private school teachers must be “persons capable of teaching”.

-Full details and additional links relating to the home education laws for California can be found at A2ZHomeschooling.com.
+More information relating to the home education rules for California can be found at A2ZHomeschooling.com.

 Establishing a Home-Based Private School in California